harsha444/pnr_status/README.md

 You must have python2 pre-installed for this code to work

-Use "git clone https://github.com/harsha444/pnr_status/" to clone the repository to your local machine
+Use git clone https://github.com/harsha444/pnr_status/ to clone the repository to your local machine

-Install dependencies by running pip install requirements.txt by going into the pnr_status directory
+Install dependencies by running "pip install -r requirements.txt" by going into the pnr_status directory

 Run "python script.py" and type the pnr number.